Uvacoder/uvacodernotes10b/docs/linux/browser.md

 - `<C-Shift-d>` - bookmark all open tabs in a folder.
 - `<C-Shift-r>` / `<C-F5>` - reload the tab and clear the cache.
 - `<C-Shift-t` - undo close tab.

-## Miscellaneous

-- Chromium and Firefox DevTools allow you to take a fullsize screenshot of any webpage!